MC-DeltaT/IncrementalBackup2/README.md

    - `commands/` - Entrypoints for the command line commands (see also the _Usage_ section).
    - `meta/` - Functionality related to backup metadata and structure.
    - `utility/` - Miscellaneous helper functionality.
-   - `main.py` - program entrypoint.
+   - `main.py` - Program entrypoint.
+   - `restore.py` - Backup restoration functionality.
  - `test/` - Test code.
 Each directory/file corresponds to the module in `incremental_backup/` it tests.

-The `incremental_backup/` directory is a Python package which contains almost all application functionality and can be easily used in a library-like manner.
+The `incremental_backup/` directory is a Python package which contains all application functionality and can be easily used in a library-like manner.

 ## Usage